Milan held by Sampdoria to 0-0 in Ibrahimovic’s return

 Cristiano Ronaldo scored a hat trick and set up the other goal for Gonzalo Higuain as Juventus eased past Cagliari 4-0.

-Juventus moved three points clear at the top of the league, ahead of Inter Milan’s match at Napoli later.
+Juventus remained level on points at the top of the league with Inter Milan, which won at Napoli 3-1.

-Ronaldo ended 2019 on a scoring streak and he started where he left off, becoming the first player to score at least one goal in one of Europe’s top-five leagues in each of the last 18 years (2003-20).
+Ronaldo ended 2019 on a scoring streak and he started where he left off, becoming the first player to score at least one goal in one of Europe’s top five leagues in each of the last 18 years (2003-20).
 Real Betis midfielder Joaquín and Werder Bremen’s Claudio Pizarro are the only active players who can achieve this.

 There was little sign of what was to come in the first half but Ronaldo broke the deadlock four minutes after the break, rounding the goalkeeper and depositing into an empty net.